 PLEASE NOTE: This is not an exclusive Quest Nature Tours voyage.
 Quest participants will be part of the group onboard.

-Aboard the S/V Island Roamer
+Aboard the M/V Island Roamer

-July 5 – 15, 2020 | 11 days | Prince Rupert, BC / Petersburg, AK
+July 5 – 15, 2022, 11 days, Start / End in Prince Rupert, BC / Petersburg, AK

 Aboard the M/V Snow Goose

-July 18 – 25, 2020 | 8 days | Gustavus, AK / Petersburg, AK
+July 18 – 25, 2022, 8 Days Gustavus, Start / End in AK / Juneau, AK

 The M/V Snow Goose is a 65-foot steel motor-vessel built in Alaska in 1973 as a private yacht.
 Ideal for research and education programs, she sleeps 12 passengers in 6 private cabins (double occupancy), with 3 heads and two showers.
 The main deck features a spacious, airy salon, natural history library, galley and dining area.
 Large windows provide great viewing on all sides with easy access to the deck.
 The upper bridge deck provides a good vantage point for spotting wildlife and comfortable seating for passengers who wish to get involved with the navigation of the ship.
 Snow Goose is a US Coast Guard certified passenger vessel.